-- Name of the person accused (respondent) - Name of the person filing the complaint - The specific acts alleged to constitute the violation of Section 4 of this code, and when they occurred. - Whether or not these allegations have been presented to other administrative or judicial authorities.
+- Name of the person accused (respondent). - Name of the person filing the complaint. - The specific acts alleged to constitute the violation of Section 4 of this code, and when they occurred. - Whether or not these allegations have been presented to other administrative or judicial authorities.

-The Town Council or Mayor shall, within ten (10) business days of receiving complaint, forward the specific charge(s) and complaints concerning allegations of violations of this Code under this ordinance to the Ethics Commission under the heading of "Confidential Materials".
+The Town Clerk within ten (10) business days shall provide proper notice to the Town Council and Mayor that an Ethics Compliant has been filed The Town Council or Mayor shall, within ten (10) business days of receiving complaint, forward the specific charge(s) and complaints concerning allegations of violations of this Code under this ordinance to the Ethics Commission under the heading of "Confidential Materials"; pursuant to Section 1-82a of Connecticut General Statutes.